HER2-Positive Breast Cancer

 - Discharge from the nipple (not breast milk)

-You may have noticed a difference in your breasts during a self-exam, or you may have had a mammogram that found the cancer.
+You may have noticed a difference in your breasts during a self-exam.
+Or you may have had a mammogram that showed the cancer.

 Getting a Diagnosis

-The IHC test (immunohistochemistry) checks for how much HER2 protein is in a sample of breast cancer tissue.
+The IHC test (immunohistochemistry) looks for how much HER2 protein is in a sample of breast cancer tissue.

 Three other tests check to see if there are too many HER2 genes in the cancer cells: